 IF THE POLICE APPROACH YOU ON THE STREET

-Remember, if you have been stopped by the police you have a legal right to ask questions, and it may be particularly important to do so if you feel you have been subject to racial profiling.
+If you have been stopped by the police you are allowed to ask questions, and it may be particularly important to do so if you feel you have been subject to racial profiling.

 - Why are you detaining me?
 On what grounds?